Eilean Donan Castle: From Jacobite Risings to the Silver Screen

 - The Dark Secret Behind the Hidden Room of Glamis Castle

 The ruins of the Eilean Donan Castle were left as they were for about two centuries.
-In 1911, Lt.
-Colonel John Macrae-Gilstrap, bought the island, and for the next two decades, oversaw the rebuilding of the castle.
+But finally, in 1911, Lt.
+Colonel John Macrae-Gilstrap bought the island, and for the next two decades, he oversaw the rebuilding of the castle.
 A footbridge connecting the island to the mainland was also added during the reconstruction.
 The castle was completed in July 1932, and is today open to the public.

 By Wu Mingren

 Eilean Donan, 2017.
 Eilean Donan Castle.
 [Online]